-- 2.2.3.2.3 At least test #3 shall be witnessed or performed by Euro NCAP to verify deployment of the system at the lower threshold.
-Alternatively, it may be performed by the manufacturer and witnessed at their facility. - 2.2.3.2.4 Where a test is performed below the lower threshold speed but within the velocity tolerance or outside the bumper test zone and the bonnet does not deploy, the test must be repeated at a speed no less than the lower threshold and not outside the bumper test zone. - 2.2.3.2.5 The outputs from all physical tests shall include, but is not limited to: - Good quality high speed film showing an overview of the test. - Documentation of the correct test location, e.g. using paint marks and post test photographs. - Documentation of test speed (vehicle or impactor as applicable), e.g. using known road markings or speed measurement systems etc. - Actuator trigger time (current clamp/ECU). - Evidence of bonnet deployment initiation, i.e. film showing the first movement of the bonnet top or frangible break wires/contacts/squibs. - 2.2.3.2.6 The first physical test, or tests, must be performed with the pedestrian protection system fully functional from the sensing systems to the bonnet actuators.
-At the same time, it is acceptable to include an additional means of highlighting bonnet deployment, such as flashes and/or squibs for that first test.
-Once valid firing time and bonnet deployment has been confirmed, the remaining tests may then be performed with the flashes/squibs connected in place of the bonnet actuators; thus negating the need for bonnet deployment.
-The entire system architecture should be present up to the bonnet actuators for all tests.
+- 2.2.3.3 At least test #3 shall be witnessed or performed by Euro NCAP to verify deployment of the system at the lower threshold.
+Alternatively, it may be performed by the manufacturer and witnessed at their facility. - 2.2.3.4 Where a test is performed below the lower threshold speed but within the velocity tolerance or outside the bumper test zone and the system does not deploy, the test must be repeated at a speed no less than the lower threshold and not outside the bumper test zone. - 2.2.3.5 The outputs from all physical tests shall include, but is not limited to: - Good quality high speed film showing an overview of the test.

+• Documentation of the correct test location, e.g. using paint marks and post test photographs.

+• Documentation of test speed (vehicle or impactor as applicable), e.g. using known road markings or speed measurement systems etc.

+• Actuator trigger time (current clamp/ECU).

+• Evidence of system deployment initiation, i.e. film showing the first movement of the bonnet top or frangible break wires/contacts/squibs.

+2.2.3.6 The first physical test, or tests, must be performed with the pedestrian protection system fully functional from the sensing systems to the bonnet actuators/airbag squibs.
+At the same time, it is acceptable to include an additional means of highlighting deployment, such as flashes and/or squibs for that first test.
+Once a valid firing time and system deployment has been confirmed, the remaining tests may then be performed with the flashes/squibs connected in place of the bonnet actuators or airbag; thus negating the need for deployment.
+The entire system architecture should be present up to the bonnet actuators/airbag for all tests.
 Flashing hazard warning lights or other indications that are not connected to the actuator wiring system will not be accepted.

-2.3 Timing of Bonnet Deployment
+2.3 Timing of System Deployment

-- 2.3.1 Time independent & fully deployed devices - 2.3.1.1 Where the manufacturer has demonstrated, by numerical simulations or alternative means (vehicle speed of 45km/h), that a system is fully deployed and remains in the intended position prior to the head impact time of the smallest appropriate stature pedestrian, as defined in Section 2.2.1, then all headform tests shall be performed with the bonnet in the fully deployed position.
-There will be no need to trigger any active elements during the sub system pedestrian tests. - 2.3.1.2 Where the bonnet is shown to be fully deployed before the head impact time (HIT) of all adult headform locations, then the dynamic adult headform tests may be replaced with static tests.
-All small adult/child headform tests will then be performed dynamically. - 2.3.1.3 The simulations shall be performed using the same CAE model/code and the same pedestrian stance detailed in Section 2.2.1 positioning the pedestrian on the vehicle centreline. - 2.3.1.4 Further details on performing static tests are provided in Section 8.5. - 2.3.2 Time dependent & partially deployed devices - 2.3.2.1 For systems that do not remain in a permanently deployed position then dynamic pedestrian testing will be required for all bonnet top test locations.
+- 2.3.1 Grid points that are not affected by the active system will be tested statically. - 2.3.2 Where the manufacturer has demonstrated, by numerical simulations or alternative means (vehicle speed of 45km/h), that a system is fully deployed and remains in the intended position prior to the head impact time of the smallest appropriate stature pedestrian, as defined in Section 2.2.1, then all headform tests shall be performed with the bonnet in the fully deployed position.
+There will be no need to trigger any active elements during the sub system pedestrian tests.
+This does not apply to airbag systems.